Kzin: Background and history

-Telepaths are tolerated by the warrior class due to the specialized use of their skill, otherwise they endure a low-caste position in society, just above the status of slaves, with the occasional slave being considered of a higher social status.
-Telepaths rarely, if ever, earn a name, and are legally forbidden to breed.
+Telepaths are tolerated by the warrior class, due to the specialized use of their skill; otherwise, they endure a low-caste position in society, just above the status of slaves; a slave is occasionally considered of a higher social status.
+Telepaths rarely, if ever, earn a name, and they are legally forbidden to breed.

 Most Kzin females (s.
 Kzinrret, pl.
-Kzinrretti) are sub-sapient, with a vocabulary of fewer than a hundred word/sounds and primarily instinct-driven behavior, and are treated as chattel by males (s.
+Kzinrretti) are sub-sapient, with a vocabulary of fewer than a hundred word/sounds, and primarily instinct-driven behavior, and are treated as chattel by males. (s.
 Kzintosh, pl.
-Kzintoshi).
-This was not always the case: archaic Kzinrretti were sapient until the Kzin used Jotoki biotechnology to drive them to their current state while boosting the martial prowess of the males.
-Kzin society explains this by stating that the Fanged God removed the Kzinrretti souls as punishment for an attempted rebellion against him shortly after he created the Kzinti.
-Even by the period of the novels, certain bloodlines still produce sentient females, as do some, if not most, primitive tribes.
-These tribes, long isolated from the Patriarchy, avoided the genetic modifications.
-At least two sentient females exist on Wunderland, and a population also exists on the Ringworld.
+Kzintoshi) This was not always the case: archaic Kzinrretti were sapient, until the Kzin used Jotoki biotechnology to reduce them to their current state, and also boosted the martial prowess in the males.
+Kzin society explains this, by stating that the (perhaps male?)
+Fanged God removed the Kzinrretti souls, as punishment for an attempted rebellion against him, shortly after he created the Kzinti.
+Nevertheless, even by the period of the novels, certain bloodlines still produce sentient females (as do some, if not most, primitive tribes).
+These tribes, long isolated from the patriarchy, avoided genetic modifications; at least two sentient females exist on Wunderland, and a population also exist on the Ringworld.

-The Kzinti are the first ongoing alien contact that humanity has met within the Known Space universe.
-The first contact with humanity ends the human golden era of peace, where even history has been rewritten in a non-violent whitewash; organized violence was virtually eliminated, being reduced to roughly 1 in 1000 people, and interpersonal violence was unknown, except occasional outbursts in the asteroid belt where both medical and psychological care were spread thinly.
+In the Known Space universe, the Kzinti are the first ongoing alien contact that humanity has met.
+The first contact with humanity ends the human golden era of peace -- where even history has been rewritten with a non-violent whitewash; organized violence was virtually eliminated, being reduced to roughly 1 in 1000 people, and interpersonal violence was unknown, except for occasional outbursts in the asteroid belt, where both medical and psychological care were thinly spread.